July 29, 2021

 If you wish to make a complaint about the National Park Authority please follow ‘how to make a complaint’ procedure.

-In February 2021 the membership of the Community Partnership took the difficult decision to wind up at the end of March.
-From April 2021, the Loch Lomond and The Trossachs Countryside Trust will take on an increased role that includes improved communications with communities on core topics and closer working with community groups in achieving positive actions to address the climate and biodiversity crises and work towards a green recovery from COVID-19.
+From April 2021, the Loch Lomond and The Trossachs Countryside Trust is taking on an increased role that includes improved communications with communities on core topics and closer working with community groups in achieving positive actions to address the climate and biodiversity crises and work towards a green recovery from COVID-19.
 Read more on the closure and support available to communities from both the Countryside Trust and National Park Authority.

 Tourism businesses are a fundamental part of communities in the National Park.
 We continue to support both businesses in the Park and the communities who live around them throughout the pandemic so that everyone has confidence to use and enjoy the National Park safely and responsibly.
 Read more on our Respect Your Park web page.
 Business owners can also find more advice for businesses.